gstanden/orabuntu-lxc/README.md

 * Builds SCST Linux SAN from source code as RPM or DKMS-enabled DEB packages
 * Creates the target, group, and LUNs according to your specifications
 * Creates the multipath.conf file and configures multipath
-* Presents LUNs in 3 locations, including a container-friendly non-symlink location under /dev/containername
+* Present LUNs in 3 locations, including a container-friendly non-symlink location under /dev/containername
-* Preseent LUNs to containers directly, only the LUNs for that container, at full bare-metal storage performance.
+* Present LUNs to containers directly, only the LUNs for that container, at full bare-metal storage performance.

 Orabuntu-LXC does all of this and much more by setting just 5 required parameters and kicking off the anylinux-services.HUB.HOST.sh script.
 The Orabuntu-LXC installer can simply be downloaded and started easy button for an instant next-generation container infrastructure deployment.